mohsenRi/RoleBaseIdentityServer/README.md

 # RoleBaseIdentityServer
-first seed database with Dotnet Cli
+first fix connection string then seed the database using dotnet Cli